-1.1 Need for the project
+1.1 Need for the Project

-- 1.1.1 The existing transmission grid infrastructure in the South of Scotland will, in the next few years, be operating at full capacity and will therefore no longer be able to accommodate the planned and potential new generation in the area.
+- 1.1.1 The existing transmission grid infrastructure in the South of Scotland will, in the next few years, be operating at full capacity and will, therefore, no longer be able to accommodate the planned and potential new generation in the area.
 Therefore, SPEN is required to reinforce the network to facilitate future connections and ensure the network remains fit for purpose. - 1.1.2 The proposed new Redshaw substation will provide security to existing supplies as it will create an alternative 'feed' should faults occur on the existing network.
 This will give more reliability to the network and ensure power continuity. - 1.1.3 Owing to the nature of the future renewable energy projects that are planned for the area, the chosen site for the proposed new Redshaw substation will also have scope for future expansion to meet the need for these renewable energy projects to be connected to the grid.
 It is anticipated that approximately 2 gigawatts of renewable energy will be generated from these developments.

-1.2 The role of SP Energy Networks (SPEN)
+1.2 The Role of SP Energy Networks (SPEN)

 1.2.1 SPEN owns and operates the electricity transmission and distribution networks in central and southern Scotland through its wholly-owned subsidiaries SP Transmission Plc (SPT) and SP Distribution Plc (SPD).
 Its transmission networks are the backbone of the electricity system in its area, carrying large amounts of electricity at high voltages across long distances.
-The distribution networks are local networks, which take electricity from the transmission grid and bring it into the heart of communities.
+The distribution networks are local networks which take electricity from the transmission grid and bring it into the heart of communities.
 SPEN's transmission network in Scotland consists of more than 150 substations, more than 3,700km of overhead lines and more than 600km of underground cables.

-1.3 The proposed substation development
+1.3 The Proposed Substation Development

-- 1.3.1 The proposed new Redshaw substation development will include the following infrastructure: - A new 400kV Gas Insulated Switchgear (GIS) substation building, which will house gas insulated electrical switchgear and plant (85m x 45m) - A second GIS substation building which will house gas insulated electrical switchgear and plant (30 x 20m) - A small distribution substation building to provide ancillary power, lighting, heating and ventilation - 4 x 360MVA transformers (subject to final design) - A new permanent access track from the local public road to the substation compound - Internal access roads and vehicle parking - A new 3m high steel palisade security fence and internal fencing around the live compound
+- 1.3.1 The proposed new Redshaw substation development will include the following infrastructure: - A new 400kV Gas Insulated Switchgear (GIS) substation building, which will house gas insulated electrical switchgear and plant (approximately 91m x 30m x 12m) - A new 132kV GIS substation building which will house gas insulated electrical switchgear and plant (approximately 56m x 17.5m 10.8m) - A small distribution 33kV Grid Supply Point (GSP) substation building to provide ancillary power, lighting, heating and ventilation - External grid transformers - A new permanent access track from the local public road (B7078) to the substation compound - Internal access roads and vehicle parking - A new 3m high steel palisade security fence and internal fencing around the live compound - Drainage works